Idealized Global Models of Accretion Disks with Strong Toroidal Magnetic Fields: Introduction

 \citet{Squire2024rapidstronglymagnetizedaccretion} recently reinvestigated the strongly magnetized disk in ZNVF shearing box simulations with toroidal magnetic fields.
 They found two regimes of accretion: (1) a weakly magnetized state (the "high $\beta$ state") with $\beta \sim 100$ and $\alpha \sim 0.01$ (as in previous work) and (2) a regime of strongly magnetized accretion (the ``low $\beta$ state'') characterized by a $\beta\sim1$ midplane dominated by a coherent azimuthal field with strong turbulence and large accretion stress $\alpha\sim1$.
 In the latter regime, the loss of magnetic flux due to magnetic buoyancy is compensated for by a local dynamo, maintaining the $\beta\sim1$ state.
 This shearing box result bears some resemblance to the global results \citep{Gaburov2012ApJ...758..103G, Hopkins2024OJAp....7E..18H, Guo2024arXiv240511711G} except that in the latter cases the magnetic field is much stronger with a plasma-$\beta\ll1$.
 The origin of this important quantitative difference is unclear.

-To understand what conditions are required to support a superthermal magnetic field, we undertake idealized global simulations of accretion disks with strong toroidal magnetic fields.
+To understand what conditions are required to support a superthermal magnetic field, we undertake idealized 3D global MHD simulations of accretion disks with strong toroidal magnetic fields.
+The central object is represented by a fixed point-mass gravitational potential and general relativistic effects are not included.
+The initial condition is not an equilibrium disk; instead, we begin with a rotating magnetized gas cloud with nearly uniform density and constant angular momentum at large radii.
+The gas falls inward, circularizes because of its finite angular momentum, and forms a disk whose magnetic field is initially dominated by the toroidal component.
+The global geometry allows us to follow gas inflow and circularization, radial transport of magnetic field, and vertical stratification in a single calculation, while retaining enough resolution for comparison with stratified shearing-box simulations.
 We intentionally choose a simple model problem in which the thermodynamics of the gas is specified by a locally (at a given radius) isothermal equation of state corresponding to a fixed disk aspect ratio, i.e., a fixed scale height relative to the local disk radius.
 As we shall show, we find a regime with $\beta\sim1$ and $\alpha\sim 0.1$, similar in many respects to the low $\beta$ state in \citet{Squire2024rapidstronglymagnetizedaccretion}.
 Because of the uncertainty in the literature about the existence and properties of $\beta\lesssim1$ toroidally dominated disk without net vertical flux, we intentionally provide a detailed, and we hope, comprehensive analysis of the disk properties we find here and their dependence on resolution.